DanielMichael82/walk_locally-MS2/README.md

 ## User Experience (UX)

-#### Owners Business Goals
+#### Owners Goals

-       1. As the owner of the website, .
+       1. As the owner of the website, I want this website to help encourage the public to seek out their local area and enjoying this places with friends and family.
-       2. As the owner of the website, .
+       2. As the owner of the website, I want to be able to present a clean and easy to navigate website that focus' on a mobile experience for when the user is out and about.
-       3. As the owner of the website, .
+       3. As the owner of the website, I want engagement with user to understand what they want from the the website to help with future implementations.
-       4. As the owner of the business, .
+       4. As the owner of the website, I want the site to be able to offer routes of their preferred walk.
-       5. As the owner of the website,
+       5. As the owner of the website, I would like our users but connect with us on our social media platforms.

 ### User stories

 #### First Time User Goals

-        1. As a first-time user to the site, .
+       1. As a first-time user to the site, I want to understand the main purpose of the site and discover the walking routes in my local area.
-        2. As a first-time user to the site, .
+       2. As a first-time user to the site, I want to be able to easily navigate throughout the site to find content.
-        3. As a first-time user to the site, .
+       3. As a first-time user to the site, I want to see clear information and photos locations available.
+       4. As a first-time user to the site, I also want to locate their social media links to help with the choice of walk I take.

 #### Returning User Goals

-        1. As a returning user, .
+        1. As a returning user, I want more information of the walk that I ultimatly take with pictures.
-        2. As a returning user, .
+        2. As a returning user, I want to be able to know my way around the site.
-        3. As a returning user, .
+        3. As a returning user,
-        4. As a returning user, .
+        4. As a returning user,

 #### Frequent User Goals
-        1. As a Frequent User, .
+        1. As a Frequent User, I want to see more walking routes added.
-        2. As a Frequent User, .
+        2. As a Frequent User, I want to feel like I am apart of a community.
-        3. As a Frequent User, .
+        3. As a Frequent User,

 ### Design